-The laws governing the practice of geology in Oregon were established by the State Legislature in 1977 (Oregon Revised Statutes 672.505 to 672.9911; Oregon Administrative Rules 8092).
-Action was deemed necessary "to safeguard the health and welfare and property of the people of Oregon.
-These safeguards are in the fields of geology as related to engineering, ground water, land use planning, mineral exploration and development, geologic hazards, the further development of the science of geology, and other geologic matters of concern to the people of the state" (ORS 672.505).
-By statutory definition, "geology" refers to the science that involves the study of the Earth and its related processes and materials.
-Geologists utilize this knowledge for the benefit of the state and society at large.
-Engineering geology is a specialty area that refers to the application of geologic data, principles, and interpretations to naturally occurring materials so that geologic factors affecting planning, design, construction, and maintenance of civil engineering works are properly recognized and utilized.
+The laws governing the practice of geology in Oregon were established by the State Legislature in 1977 (Oregon Revised Statutes 672.505 to 672.991; Oregon Administrative Rules 809).
+This action was deemed necessary "to safeguard the health and welfare and property of the people of Oregon.
+These safeguards are in the fields of geology as related to engineering, ground water, land use planning, mineral exploration and development, geologic hazards, the further development of the science of geology, and other geologic matters of concern to the people of the state."
+(ORS 672.505).
+By statutory definition, "geology" refers to the science that studies the Earth, related processes and materials, and utilizes this knowledge for the benefit of humanity.
+Engineering geology is a specialty area that refers to the application of geologic data, principles and interpretations to naturally occurring materials so that geologic factors affecting planning, design, construction and maintenance of civil engineering works are properly recognized and utilized.